awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_installation.md

   Restart PowerShell \(or the command prompt\) so the changes go into effect\.
 **Note**
-Once the `PATH` variable is set, the ECS CLI can be used from either Windows PowerShell or the command prompt\.
+Once the `PATH` variable is set, the Amazon ECS CLI can be used from either Windows PowerShell or the command prompt\.

 ## Step 4: Complete the Installation<a name="ECS_CLI_install_verify"></a>